LucileneMartins/pythonProgrammingTAU/README.md

 Hello 👋🏻

-This is  a new project with som tips about python programming for testers❤️
+This is a new project with some tips about python programming for testers❤️

 Tools